ronanpaixao/PyQtSkeleton/README.md

     * Exclusion of unused Qt modules (comment if your app uses them)
     * Uses UPX if available
 Note: when using some libraries, you'll need setuptools version 19.2, or the EXE generation might fail.
 * Translation i18n support through Qt Linguist.
-Only one translation supported for now.

-##Planned
+Supports translating (and loading) in multiple languages with the `--lang` option, which defaults to the system's language.

 ### Install dependencies